Marquez equals Doohan milestone with routine win at Motegi

-World champion Marc Marquez equalled Mick Doohan with his 54th career MotoGP victory after winning the Japanese Grand Prix.
+World champion Marc Marquez equaled Mick Doohan with his 54th career MotoGP victory after winning the Japanese Grand Prix.

 After wrapping up another premier class title in Thailand last time out, Marquez made history by claiming pole position at Motegi, meaning he had earned pole at every circuit on the sport's calendar.